vlandham/captain_z/out/captain_z.md

 Captain Z knew different.
 When she had sailed for Castle Island, she had come around wide during the night.
 The little cove was a lucky find, and the perfect spot for her boat.
 That giant of a vessel, the Sea Breaker, probably wouldn't have fit anyways.

 Wind Drinker was different.
 Captain Z was actually the entire captain and crew of the whole ship.
 It was tricky, but with her riggings, and because of its size, the boat could managed by a one person crew if need be.
 And that is how Captain Z had made it all the way to Castle Island by herself.
-Besides, most of the extra space was taken up by this row boat.
+Besides, most of the extra space was taken up by this rowboat.

 Captain Z rowed around the bend at the southern tail of the island and was in the cove.
 The shade from the mountain felt good after all that rowing in the sun.
 Muddle cawed from above and landed on the ship's front mast.

 There was a rope ladder and a hook waiting for her at the back of Wind Drinker.
-She fixed the hook on the front of the row boat, then used the ladder to get on deck.
+She fixed the hook on the front of the rowboat, then used the ladder to get on deck.

-On board, she started turning a crank that hoisted the row boat up out of the water and on to the back of the larger boat.
+On board, she started turning a crank that hoisted the rowboat up out of the water and on to the back of the larger boat.
 It was a tight spot, but she knew it would all fit as it had in the past.

 Next she prepared to launch.